panther-labs/panther/docs/gitbook/log-analysis/rules/README.md

 ### Alert Titles

-Alert titles sent to our destinations are the default value of `New Alert: ${Rule Description}`.
+Alert titles sent to our destinations are the default value of `New Alert: ${Display Name or ID}`.
 To override this message, use the `title()` function in your rule:

 ```python
 def title(event):